Tuesday, October 28, 2025

 We took the dogs out, being extra careful with Lady.

-Her painkillers must have kicked in because she was perkier today.
+Her painkillers must've kicked in because she was perkier today.

 That's bad news, since she's supposed to be on bed rest.